lucaasscm/dtmoney/README.md

 # dtmoney

-This application was developed using the concepts learned in ReactJs Ignite course by RocketSeat.
+This application was developed on ReactJs Ignite course by RocketSeat.
-I used the main React concepts to develop this app, like Components, Hooks (useState, useEffect), Context and other resources to help in the development process, like MirageJs and Axios to help as our fake API.
+I used the main React concepts to develop this app, like Components, Hooks (useState, useEffect) and Context.
+I used other resources to help in the development process, like MirageJs and Axios as our fake API.

 I had a lot of fun and it helped me to increase my understanding on those important concepts of the framework.